dbarranco/docker-csgo/README.md

 docker-compose up
 ```

->Warning: When the server is installed you will have around 15Gb of space used by the server.
+>Warning: When the server is installed you will have around 15Gb of space used by the container.

 ## Future work